The primary target audience of the Nasdanika product line are Java developers who use Maven.

 There are multiple ways to populate the model.
 Some of them are listed below.
 You don’t to use one particular way - they can be used in combination.
 Some resources in your model may be defined YAML and edited in a text editor, some other may be defined in XMI and edited with, say, a diagram editor.
 There resources can cross-reference each other.

-You can create models in YAML.
+You can create models in YAML, see EMF Persistence.
 With this approach, unlike the others listed below, you don’t need to create a specialized editor - just use a YAML or text editor and load specification pages of the generated model documentation as a reference.

-Because models are defined in text they are easy to collaborate on without the use of specialized merge tools - use traditional diff and merge as for other textual artifacts such as Java files.
+Because models are defined in text, as-code, they are easy to collaborate on without the use of specialized merge tools - use traditional diff and merge as for other textual artifacts such as Java files.

 This approach also allows to relatively easily load data from external systems which have no knowledge of your models’ XMI format.
 Data can be loaded from REST endpoints or from data exports.